 Whether you are an adrenaline junkie who loves the thrill of heights and cliff jumping or a laid back beachgoer who loves those sun-kissed hammock days and snorkeling the reefs, the Nusa Islands has something for everyone!

-I have put together the ultimate guide to the Nusa Islands including the best things to do on each island, where to stay and how much time to spend on Nusa Islands.!
+I have put together the ultimate guide including the best things to do on each island, where to stay, and how much time to spend on each island.

 HOW TO GET TO THE NUSA ISLANDS BALI

 BALI TO NUSA PENIDA:

 Ferries operate daily to Nusa Islands from Pemelisan Harbor in South East Bali.
 You can book the ferry online in advance to guarantee the lowest price.

 The ferry ticket also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Pemelisan Harbor.
 The boat trip takes approximately 45-minutes.

 Get your ticket: Ferry from Bali to Nusa Penida